Transfer and Award of Academic Credit

 • Professional Military Education (non-academic experience and training) evaluated by the American Council on Education (ACE) as academic credit.

-* Please Note: ISSA’s school code for the CLEP examination is: 4898.
+* Please Note: International Sports Sciences Association’s school code for the CLEP examination is: 4898.

 Credit earned in repeatable required courses may be applied only once to the degree requirements.

-Some study abroad programs, upon approval, may satisfy some ISSA general education and/or elective requirements.
+Some study abroad programs, upon approval, may satisfy some general education and/or elective requirements.

 Relevant experiential learning as gained through the military and evaluated by the American Council on Education (ACE) for undergraduate credit can satisfy some general education or elective requirements.
 Official military transcripts are required.
 This institution does not award credit for any other prior experiential learning.